A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors : Tensors

-Similar definition holds for symmetric (skew-symmetric) property of contravariant indices.\\\\ A tensor is said to be symmetric (skew-symmetric) in a given set of contravariant or covariant indices if it is identical to its symmetrized (skew-symmetrized) part on those indices.
+A tensor is said to be symmetric (skew-symmetric) in a given set of contravariant or covariant indices if it is identical to its symmetrized (skew-symmetrized) part on those indices.
 In particular, a (0,2)-tensor $B$ is symmetric if

 while it is anti-symmetric if